-With East View Village’s population always remaining under 600 persons, the pool of potential recruits for East View Congregational Church was severely limited during its first decade of existence.
+With East View Village’s population never growing much beyond 600 persons, the pool of potential recruits for East View Congregational Church was severely limited during its first decade of existence.
 A growing Jewish and Catholic community of neighbors along Kinsman Road in Cleveland didn’t increase the odds for growth either.
 Despite these evangelical limitations, the congregation slowly increased and an addition to their building was constructed in 1918 for use in programs such as Sunday School.
 The church struggled to retain their leadership throughout this time, and often relied on support from the Congregational Union of Cleveland to assist with salaries.
 During periods between the revolving cast of pastors, it was common for visiting ministers to arrive at the church only to find a handful of attendees.
 In 1919 and 1920, the congregation voted on whether to disband.
 Both times it was decided to persevere despite financial hardship.
 To save money, East View began sharing a pastor with the struggling United Church Congregational Church in 1920.
 Additionally, joint services were held with local Methodist Episcopal congregations during summer months.

 By the end of 1922, East View was once financially again able to employ their own pastor - the congregation’s sixth in ten years; with the hiring of Reverend John Logan, the church would find a period of relative stability between 1922 and 1929.
 Although characterized as a “man without the slightest suggestion of gifts as a speaker,” the new minister offered patience, persistence and administrative capabilities.
 This set the stage for the congregation to not only grow, but embark on a campaign to build a new place of worship.
 In June of 1923, the members of East View Congregational Church unanimously voted to sell their property on East 142nd Street and relocate a half mile to the east on Kinsman Road.